dfinity/portal/docs/samples/http-counter.md

 ## Overview

 The example demonstrates a counter dapp and an HTTP interface.
-It is essentially an iteration on the [Counter canister](../Counter/README.md) which adds native HTTP interfaces.
+It is essentially an iteration on the counter canister which adds native HTTP interfaces.

 This sample dapp provides an interface that exposes the following methods: